LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 LIS 80691 SEMINAR IN INFORMATION STUDIES 1-3 Credit Hours

-(Slashed with LIS 60691) Advanced research by small groups of students who are qualified to examine problems of certain special areas.
+(Slashed with LIS 60691) Advanced research by small groups of students who are qualified to examine problems of certain special areas in information studies.

 Prerequisite: Doctoral standing.